TylerGorshing/blackjack/DOCUMENTATION.md

 # Modules
 This program contains 3 modules: cards, players, and game.

-The cards module is based on a my previous cards(link here) project with some modifications - mostly I used new techniques and skills that I learned since I first worte the original cards program.
+The cards module is based on a my previous cards(link here) project with some modifications - mostly I used new techniques and skills that I learned since I first wrote the original cards program.
 The cards module defines the Card, Collection, and Deck classes.

 The players module has classes related to players of a game of blackjack.
 It includes the Hand, Player, HumanPlayer, and Dealer classes.